What a reverse mortgage actually is

 We see reverse mortgages do the most good in these situations:

-• Funding in-home care so the homeowner can stay in their North Shore home instead of moving to a facility
+- →Funding in-home care so the homeowner can stay in their own home instead of moving to a facility

-• Bridging a primary residence change — selling the family home, buying a smaller West Van or North Van property with the reverse mortgage covering the gap
+- →Bridging a primary residence change — selling the family home, buying a smaller property (a townhouse in North Van, a villa in Kelowna, a bungalow in Calgary) with the reverse mortgage covering the gap

-• Gifting a living inheritance to children for their own down-payments (West Van and Edgemont parents do this often)
+- →Gifting a living inheritance to children for their own down-payments — common with West Van, Edgemont, Mount Royal, and Glenora parents

 When it's the wrong call